hituro/hituro-makes-macros/storylets/README.md

 Syntax: `<<storyletsprune [store name]>>`

 The `<<storyletsprune>>` macro deletes all used storylets from the given store, so that they will no longer be checked when you call `MQBN.getStorylets()`.
 You do not need to do this, but if your storylet store is very large, you may wish to do so to reduce computation time.

+Note that since storylet stores are part of `setup`, reloading the game will undo the pruning.
+For this eason, you may want to add `<<storyletsprune>>` to the **StoryInit** special passage, after the store is defined.

 You can also use the name `<<prunestorylets>>` for this macro.